-Students with medical documentation may be granted a medical withdrawal for the term and will receive a mark of "W" in all courses, unless the attendance policy was violated prior to the medical problem.
-A medical withdrawal extends to all the courses in the term and not to individual courses.
-Students from the Center for Professional Advancement in need of a medical withdrawal must contact Dr. Deborah Lung, Director of Graduate Student Development and Academic Success at deborah.lung@pfeiffer.edu.
-Misenheimer and RCC students must contact the Dean of Students at (704) 463-3400.
+Students with medical documentation, who apply for and are granted a medical withdrawal for the term, will receive a mark of "W" in all courses, unless the attendance policy was violated prior to the medical problem.
+A medical withdrawal extends to all courses in the term and not to individual courses.
+Students in the graduate programs must contact the Director of Graduate Student Development and Academic Services at (704) 945-7308.

-WITHDRAWAL POLICY FOR MILITARY CALL-UP
+WITHDRAWAL FROM THE UNIVERSITY DUE TO MILITARY CALL-UP

-In the event a student is called to active duty, he or she must complete a formal withdrawal process and provide a copy of his or her deployment orders at the time of withdrawal.
-A student will not receive special consideration under this policy until a formal withdrawal is initiated by the student and a copy of the student's deployment orders are received by Pfeiffer University.

-If the student withdraws during the Drop period, his or her classes will be dropped with no academic record.
-If the withdrawal occurs after the end of the Drop period, the student's transcript shall show a "W" for all classes.
-Grade Point Average (GPA) will not be affected.
-A note will be placed in the Registrar's files together with a copy of the deployment orders to indicate that the "W" was due to military call-up.
-These students qualify for readmission to the university.
+In the event a student is called to active duty, he or she must complete a Withdrawal from the University form and take it to the Registrar's Office along with a copy of his or her deployment orders, upon request from the student, the Registrar's staff will provide assistance with this process.
+If the student withdraws during the six day drop period, the classes will be dropped and no grades will be recorded.
+If the withdrawal occurs after the end of the drop period, the student's transcript will show grades of "W" in all active courses.
+A note will be placed in the Registrar's file together with a copy of the deployment orders to indicate that the 'W' was due to military call-up.
+Any students withdrawing under this situation qualify for readmission to the University.
+All financial charges for the term will be reverted by the University.